 Table of Contents

 Beef kidney is a true superfood rich in B vitamins, iron, and trace minerals.
-Yet, all too often beef kidney flies under the radar of most people.
+Yet, all too often beef kidney flies under the radar.

 This article aims to change that.
-We’ll explore beef kidney’s nutritional status and health benefits.
+We’ll explore beef kidney’s nutritional status and health benefits whether you eat it fresh or as a convenient organ meat supplement.
 And we’ll help you reap these benefits with an easy-to-follow recipe that makes eating kidney convenient and tasty.

 What is Beef Kidney?